Frequently Asked Questions

 Can my friends and family have lunch with me?

 Yes, but you must pre-purchase your extra lunch tickets during registration.
+The deadline to purchase these tickets is June 19, 2026.
+They will NOT be available for purchase on site

 POST RACE QUESTIONS: